PERMIAS-SDIA/sdia-website-v2/README.md

 # How to run locally
 - After cloning this project, open command prompt and cd to the root folder of the project
 - Make sure you have npm installed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-- run `npm install` (this installs all the project dependencies on your computer)
+- run `npm install` to install all the project dependencies on your computer
-- run `npm run dev ` to host the website locally.
+- run `npm run dev` to host the website locally.
 Do this to test your changes.

 Always do `npm run dev` before pushing your changes to ensure everything works correctly.

 # Hosting
-This website is deployed on Vercel.
+This website is deployed on Vercel using permias sdia's gmail account.

+Back-end is hosted on Neon

 Domain name is from namecheap.com:
-- Username: permiassandiego
+- Username  : permiassandiego
-- Password: same as email
+- Password  : same as email